 "How do Broadcasts tie in?"

-Broadcasts would only tie into Automations if you had a Link Trigger in a Broadcast email that triggers an entry point in one of your Automations ( Read here for more on Link Triggers).
-If you want one email as a step in your Automation, you will need to add a 1-sequence email.
+Broadcasts would only tie into Automations if you had a Link Trigger in a Broadcast email that triggers an entry point into one of your Automations ( Read here for more on Link Triggers).
+If you want one email as a step in your Automation, you will need to add a 1-Sequence email.